a-r-m-i-n/editorconfig-cli/docs/CustomFinderInstance.md

 # Custom Finder Instance

-Since version 1.3, the editorconfig-cli binary allows you to define a specific PHP file, providing your own Symfony Finder instance, which is used to identify the files to be processed.
+Since version 1.3, the EditorConfigCLI binary allows you to define a specific PHP file, providing your own Symfony Finder instance, which is used to identify the files to be processed.

 ## CLI Call